sjgiorgi/VLA_webapp/README.txt

   - allow saving of simulation image to be dynamic (save to folder titled after username and lab name)

   TODO (PRIORITY):
+  - switch database to PostgreSQL
   - add table option to TheoryElement, SimulationElement, and HardwareElement
-  - generate Word file
+  - generate Word file which contains user's responses
   - add forum
-  - add Zach's image processing script to the views
+  - add image processing script to the views
+  - ability for user to change profile info and password

   TODO:
   - finish python script for filling Vocab Domain and Rulebase database
-  - switch database to PostgreSQL
   - include mathjax.js instead of url (in base.html)
   - allow Course, Lab, etc. names to include symbols, ex: Ohm's Law
   - customize admin panel
   - create class "nav pull-left" to align Temple and CSNAP logo
-  - ability for user to change profile info and password
   - add synonym for each word in multi-word nodes (ex: 'function' and 'generator' for 'function generator')

  USABILITY IMPROVEMENTS: